 In terms of privacy, cash dominates offline DEs due to caps and geographical limits beyond which offline DE users can no longer benefit from its cash-like level of privacy.
 For the same reason, its store-of-value function is inferior to cash.
-Offline DEs, relying on hardware integrity, are less secure than cash and may carry higher liability risks for users.
+Offline DEs, relying on hardware integrity, are less secure than cash and may carry higher liability risks for users and even pose a financial threat to the Eurosystem.
 Yet they have no superiority over cash in terms of issuer risk.
-Also, offline DEs cannot be both always available and immune to fraud, violating G4.
+Also, offline DEs cannot be both always available and immune to fraud, violating G4 and possibly G10.
 Taken together, users are likely to perceive cash as superior to offline DE.
+This is different for criminals, who may find digital anonymity attractive for conducting extortion and blackmail on a large scale.